ARK018/multi-voice-sdk/README.md

 For a complete list of available Deepgram voices, see: [Deepgram TTS Models Documentation](https://developers.deepgram.com/docs/tts-models#featured-voices)

+### Groq PlayAI

+- `Atlas-PlayAI`, `Arista-PlayAI`, `Basil-PlayAI`, `Briggs-PlayAI`, and more

+For a complete list of available Groq PlayAI voices, see: [Groq TTS Documentation](https://console.groq.com/docs/text-to-speech)

+### Cartesia

+Cartesia uses voice IDs instead of voice names.
+Example voice IDs:

+- `694f9389-aac1-45b6-b726-9d9369183238` (Default voice)
+- Use the Cartesia console to find available voice IDs for your account

+For more information about Cartesia voices, see: [Cartesia Console](https://play.cartesia.ai/voices)

 ## Environment Variables

 Create a `.env` file in your project root: